 Once you we know about how paint is made up we can look at how it is manufactured and the problems that can arise when we apply it.

-Find out how paint is manufactured, just for interests sake and then learn all about the many defects and surface breakdowns that can occur when painting.
+Find out how it is manufactured, just for interests sake and then learn all about the many defects and surface breakdowns that can occur when painting.
 Be able to recognise them, and know how to avoid them happening to you if you are a DIY painter.

-Learn the Names of Different Types of Paint
+Learn the Names of Different Types

-Paints that are named after their function (i.e. what they do)
+Named after their function (i.e. what they do)

 Primers, Finishing Coats, Sanding Sealer, Fillers, Floor Paint, Galvanised Iron Primer, Surfacers, Stoving Paint, Spray Paint, Undercoats, Stainer, Etch Primer, Knifing Compounds, Roof Paint Sealers.

-Paints named after the binder or medium used in the making
+Named after the binder or medium used in the making

-Acrylic, Latex Paint/Varnish, Latex PVA Paint/Varnish, Shellac Based Paint/Varnish, Spirit Based Paint/Varnish, Epoxy Paint/Varnish, Polyurethane /Varnish, Alkyd Resin/Varnish, Tung Oil, Linseed Oil, Cement Paints, Emulsion, Bitumous, Chlorinated Rubber.
+Acrylic, Latex Paint/Varnish, Latex PVA paint/Varnish, Shellac Based Paint/Varnish, Spirit Based Paint/Varnish, Epoxy Paint/Varnish, Polyurethane /Varnish, Alkyd Resin/Varnish, Tung Oil, Linseed Oil, Cement Paints, Emulsion, Bitumous, Chlorinated Rubber.

-Paints named after the pigment used in the manufacture
+Named after the pigment used in the manufacture

-Paints named after their look
+Named after their look

 Eggshell, Multicoloured, Matt, Iridescent Texture, Satin Finish, Wrinkle Finish, Semi Gloss, Luminous, Fluorescent, Gloss, Crackle Finish, Flat.